onceupon/Bash-Oneliner/README.md

 English and bash are not my first language, so... correct me anytime, thank you

-In case you would like to check up and like my stupid questions on Stackoverflow, here's my page: http://stackoverflow.com/users/4290753/once
+In case you would like to check and vote up my questions on Stackoverflow, here's my page: http://stackoverflow.com/users/4290753/once

 Here's a more stylish version~